Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 * The annual loan cycle overs the start of the academic fall semester through the end of summer semester.

-When you begin receiving information from Student Financial Services (financial aid office), please make sure you CASH portal to keep track of your financial aid status.
+When you begin receiving information from the Office of Financial Aid, please make sure you log in to the CASH portal to keep track of your financial aid status.
 Upgrading your UT EID will be required to conduct university business online.

-Please note Mr. Greg Caldera, Academic Advisors, will stay in contact with you via email with any correspondence and the awarding timetable.
+Please note Ms. Patricia Gutierrez, Academic Advising Coordinator, will stay in contact with you via email with any correspondence and the awarding timetable.
 The earliest any student has received an award notification from Student Financial Services was early May.
 Once we receive this year’s awarding timetable, we’ll let you all know.

 The opportunity to apply for College of Pharmacy scholarships will occur during your first (P1) year.
 Students who are awarded a College of Pharmacy scholarship will have it applicable to their second (P2) year.